Open-MSS/Open-MSS.github.io/docs/01_about.md

 tool that simplifies the process for planning a scientific flight in which parameters of the atmosphere are measured.
-The research aircrafts typically carry a comprehensive scientific payload comprised of data aquisition instruments by different companies and research institutions.
+The research aircrafts typically carry a comprehensive scientific payload comprised of data acquisition instruments by different companies and research institutions.
 The measurement of relevant parameters, for example the chemical composition of trace gases, temperature or aerosol particle characteristics, are needed to improve the scientific understanding of